-After a car accident, in order to best build your case for an insurance claim or injury lawsuit, it is extremely important to gather as much evidence as possible.
-The more documentation you have to support your claim for damages, the more likely you are to obtain a settlement or verdict in your favor.
-This article addresses the importance of evidence in a car accident claim and the types of evidence you should gather.
+After a car accident, in order to build your best case for a car insurance claim or injury lawsuit, it's extremely important to gather as much evidence as possible about the crash: how it happened, and how it affected you.
+The more documentation you have to support your claim for injuries and other losses ("damages"), the more likely you are to obtain a fair car accident settlement.
+Let's look at why evidence is crucial in a car accident case, and the types of evidence you should gather.

 Even a seemingly minor car accident can be a disorienting experience.
 After an accident, check on the well-being of your passengers, as well as any other drivers, and call for paramedics if there are any obvious injuries.